-1.3 Amendment of Bids
+1.3 Amendment/Revision of Bids

-Bidders may amend their bids after they have been submitted if, and only if, the amendment is emailed prior to the Submission Deadline marked BID SUBMISSION AMENDMENT followed by open call number and name.
+Bidders shall amend their bids after they have been submitted if, and only if, the amendment is emailed prior to the Submission Deadline marked BID SUBMISSION AMENDMENT followed by open call number and name.
+Previous submissions shall be cancelled and the bid submission with the most recent date and time shall be considered the final bid.